VideoAmp/zetasql/VAMP_README.md

 -------------------

 Right now this is built and released by hand.
-Versioning is done automatically and closesly follows the upstream tags, but normalized by setuptools.
+Versioning is done automatically and closely follows the upstream tags, but normalized by setuptools.

 ```console
 pyenv install 3.7